Alice Drive Baptist Church Constitution

 - The Treasurer will be nominated by the Nominating Team and elected by the Church.
 The term of service shall be for one year and the treasurer may be re-elected.

 - As stipulated in the Church charter, the Church Trustees serve as officers of the corporation.
 As directed by the Church, they are authorized to sign and execute legal documents on behalf of the corporation.

 - Persons duly elected each year as Deacon Chair, Church Treasurer, and Church Clerk shall serve as Trustees.

 - There shall be no sale, conveyance, transfer, mortgaging, or encumbering of Church property, tangible or intangible, unless the same shall be authorized by motion adopted by majority vote at Church meetings as specified in Article IX.

 - Should proceedings (any threatened, pending, or completed action or proceeding, whether civil, administrative, or investigative) be initiated against the Church or by the Church, the Trustees shall serve as the Church’s agents in such proceedings.
 They are empowered to secure counsel and incur reasonable expense in such matters.
-No proceeding may be initiated by the Church without the approval of two of the following: The Church, the Deacons, or the Vision Council.
+No proceeding may be initiated by the Church without the approval of two of the following: The Church, the Deacons, or the Direction Team.
 The Trustees will ensure that the Church carries adequate liability coverage

 - Election and Dismissal of Leaders

 - Church Leaders shall be elected to the offices as provided in this constitution.
 The Direction Team, the Pastoral staff, and the Deacon officers will be empowered to recommend to the church any need not provided for herein.
 All Church Leaders shall be elected at the annual meeting of the corporation as specified in Article Nine.